geobricks/geobricks_raster_correlation/README.md

 print corr
 ```

-The returned json contains:
+The returned json:

- * in corr['stats'] the statistics: slope, p_value, std_err, intercept, r_value
+ * corr['stats'] contains the statistics: slope, p_value, std_err, intercept, r_value
- * in corr['series'] there are the series.
-The series output can be used directly as an input with Highcharts.
+ * corr['series']  contains the output series that can be used directly as an Highcharts input.